Link Building – How to Attract Quality Links

 - Bad backlinks: Links from unrelated websites (for instance, a dog training website linking to an insurance brokerage) don’t do you any good and could look unnatural.

-- Ugly backlinks: Links coming from link farms, spam sites, sites known to sell links, or low-quality content (such as pages with lists of random links and no text) can put your site in hot water.
+- Ugly backlinks: Links coming from link farms, spam sites, sites known to sell links, guest posts or low-quality content (such as pages with lists of random links and no text) can put your site in hot water.

 To be safe, focus on link earning instead of link building.
 “Never buy links” is something Bruce Clay repeats in every SEO Training class.

 Definitely ignore those emails that offer you “20,000 links for $29.00” — otherwise, you will rue the day you burned down your own site rankings for (knowingly or unknowingly) getting involved in a link scheme.

 If you link to quality sites in your field, then your site seems higher quality by association.

 However, the destination page and whole website must be about the same topic as your linking page.
 This makes sense from a user point of view.
 The new page must be relevant if the link is going to be useful to your readers.
 If the two pages are not on a related topic, the link may appear unnatural to search engines and hurt your SEO.

 One thing to recall is that the probability of a link to be clicked may influence how much PageRank passes through that link to a destination page.
 In general, links high on a page are more likely to be clicked, and the search engines know it.
 Google patents imply that they might decrease PageRank transfer if the link is unlikely to be clicked.

 SEO GUIDE BONUS VIDEO